alycet/movie-data-etl-pipeline/README.md

      * CloudWatch triggers the data extraction lambda function which is executed.
      * Using selenium, beautiful soup, and requests, the top 1000 movie titles are extracted from IMDB website.
      * The titles are passed to the OMDB API to extract more information about each movie.
-     * The data is then loaded into an AWS S3 bucket that holds data in a to be processed folder.
+     * The data is then loaded into an AWS S3 bucket that raw holds data in a to be processed folder.